rstudio/visual-markdown-editing/docs/citations.md

 [Zotero](https://zotero.org) is a popular free and open source reference manager.
 If you use Zotero, you can also insert citations directly from your Zotero libraries.
-If you have Zotero installed locally it's location will be detected automatically and citations from your main library (**My Library**) will be available:
+If you have Zotero installed locally, its location will be detected automatically and citations from your main library (**My Library**) will be available:

 <img src="images/visual-editing-citations-zotero-browse.png" class="illustration" width="918"/>